qkzk/fm/development.md

 - [ ] remote control

-  - [x] filepicker
-        requires the nvim-remote rust crate installed
   - [ ] listen to stdin (rcv etc.)
     - [ ] follow change directory
     - [ ] when called from a file buffer in nvim, open with this file selected
   - [ ] nvim plugin - set a serverstart with a listenaddress, send it to fm
   - https://github.com/KillTheMule/nvim-rs/blob/master/examples/basic.rs
   - https://neovim.io/doc/user/api.html
-  - [ ] $NVIM_LISTEN_ADDRESS isn't always set on nbim startup ; can be set from nvim before running... then sent to fm with some args
-  - [ ] args read correctly, use NVIM_LISTEN_ADDRESS if args is sent

 - [ ] display / event separation. use async and message passing between coroutines